One for the Boys: Male breast Cancer Incidence, Mortality and Survival Rates

 Male breast cancer is very rare, of all breast cancers less than 1% occur in men.

 Because of the relative rarity, medical studies and statistics are of small samples.
-There is, obviously, nowhere near the number of research studies and information for male breast cancer as there is for female breast cancer.
+There is, obviously, nowhere near the number of research studies and information for breast cancer in men as there is for female breast cancer.

-However, it is known that incidence rates of male breast cancer were on the increase between the years of 1973 and 1988.
+However, it is known that incidence rates were on the increase between the years of 1973 and 1988.
 One medical study used the SEER database to examine incidence rates in men.
 Indeed, between 1973 and 1988 male breast cancer increased from 0.86 to 1.08 per 100,000.

 However, according to breast cancer.org, the incidence rates of breast cancer in men have been fairly stable over the last 30 years.

 For reasons not fully understood yet, male breast cancer patients have a poorer outcome compared with female patients when matched with the stage at diagnosis.

 One 2013 medical study examined 150 operable male cancer patients and compared them to female breast cancer cases between 1980 and 2012.